-Concrete is a great material for resurfacing a driveway because of its durability.
+Concrete is an excellent material for resurfacing a driveway because of its durability.

-Even after being exposed to all types of weather conditions and foot traffic, a concrete driveway can easily last for several years.
-However, visible signs of deterioration may start appearing on the surface with time, indicating that you need to get the driveway repaired.
+Even after exposure to weather conditions and foot traffic, a concrete driveway can last several years.
+However, visible signs of deterioration may appear on the surface with time, indicating that you need to repair the driveway.

 For restoring the appearance and durability of a driveway, there are generally two ways that can be employed.
-The first is to remove the existing driveway and get a new one installed from scratch, involving a huge investment of time, effort, and money.
+The first is to remove the existing driveway and install a new one from scratch, involving a considerable investment of time, effort, and money.

 On the other hand, the second method comprises renewing the existing installation using concrete, providing excellent results at a fraction of the cost of a new installation.
-This is the method we’ll discuss here in this guide today, so read on to know how to resurface your concrete driveway easily.
+This is the method we’ll discuss in this guide today, so read on to learn how to resurface your concrete driveway quickly.

-The pressure washer will be required for cleaning the existing driveway before you can get started with the resurfacing process.
-If you do not own a pressure washer, you can easily rent one from the local home centre.
+Taking advantage of a pressure washer is required to clean the existing driveway before you can begin the resurfacing process.
+If you do not have a pressure washer, you can easily rent one from your local home centre.

-You will need an electric drill fitted with a paddle mixer for mixing the resurfaced.
+It would be best if you used an electric drill fitted with a paddle mixer to mix the resurfaced surface.

-A long-handled squeegee will make it easy to apply the resurfacer to the driveway.
+A long-handled squeegee will make applying the resurfacer to the driveway easy.

 You will require a five-gallon bucket to mix the resurfacer and water to prepare it for application.

-The hose will come in handy for cleaning the driveway and cooling it down.
-Depending on the weather, you can also use it to mist the newly renovated surface once everything’s done.
+The hose will come in handy for cleaning and cooling the driveway.
+Depending on the weather, you can use it to mist the newly renovated surface once everything’s done.

-In some cases, you may need to use a hammer to remove broken pieces from the concrete driveway.
+Sometimes, you may need a hammer to remove broken pieces from the concrete driveway.

-Another important piece of safety equipment that will keep your hands protected while using the resurfacer is gloves.
+Another vital piece of safety equipment that will keep your hands protected while using the resurfacer is gloves.

 Now, let’s look at the steps involved in the process.

-The first step in the resurfacing process is to clean the driveway’s surface, which will ensure that the new layer can stick to it easily.
+The first step in the resurfacing process is to clean the driveway’s surface, ensuring that the new layer can stick to it easily.
 Use a pressure washer with 3,500PSI to remove substances, such as flaking concrete, oil, and dirt from the surface.

-After cleaning the surface, look for spalled areas or large cracks on it, as they will need to be repaired using a patching compound.
+After cleaning the surface, look for spalled areas or large cracks, as they will need to be repaired using a patching compound.
 Once the cracks are repaired, wash the entire surface of the driveway thoroughly using a hose and remove the standing water with a broom.

 As a result, the concrete resurfacer will remain mixed while less water is drawn out of the surface, lowering the temperature.

-Before proceeding to the next step, you must consider whether the weather is suitable for the resurfacing process.
-The temperature needs to be over 10 degrees Celsius for at least 8 hours and over zero for at least one day for the resurfacer to cure properly.
+Before proceeding to the next step, you must consider whether the weather suits the resurfacing process.
+The temperature must be over 10 degrees Celsius for at least 8 hours and over zero for at least one day for the resurfacer to cure properly.

 The next step involves mixing the concrete resurfacer properly before it can be applied to the surface, but hand-mixing will not be suitable as it tends to leave behind lumps.
 One of the effective ways to do this is by using a power drill with a paddle attachment while making sure to have someone assist you.

 Mix for a minimum of five minutes and stop when the mixture acquires a thick consistency without lumps.
-If the mixture becomes too thin, add more resurfacer, or add more water if it becomes too thick.
+If the mixture becomes too thin, add more resurfacer or water if it becomes too thick.

 Remember that you should not fill the expansion joints with the resurfacer, so get them filled with weatherstripping while you prepare the mixture.